 c) We monitor blacklists and our abuse accounts all day every day.
 We can pinpoint who is causing us delivery problems or attracting complaints very easily.

-If we discover that you’re emailing people without their permission, we will terminate your account with Soundest immediately.
+If we discover that you’re emailing people without their permission and/or massively using inaccurate email addresses, we will terminate your account with Soundest immediately.

 If you have any questions about our Anti-Spam Policy, or if you want to report spamming activity by one of our customers, please contact us: